Brandon300055/vote-by-blockchain/README.md

 # vote-by-blockchain
-* you can vote by blockchain in an election
+- you can vote by blockchain in an election
-* votes are made immutiable and would prevent voter frude
+- votes are made immutable and would prevent voter fraud
-* did in like 15 min where is election compition?
+- did in like 15 min where is election competition?

 contributions to at your hearts contempt